Franz Kutschera: Warsaw

 On 25 September 1943, Kutschera took office as SS and Police Leader for the Warsaw district of the General Government in occupied Poland.
 Once in power in Warsaw, he increased the number of roundups (łapanka) of Polish citizens and the number of hostage executions.
+From October 1943 to January 1944, around 5,000 Poles were killed under Kutschera's orders, 1,200 of them were executed in the streets or on the gallows.
 Every day lists were hung in public announcing the names of the next Poles to be executed in the event of any attack on a German soldier or police officer.
 These notices were always signed anonymously by the "Commander of the SS and Police at Warsaw District".

 Kutschera's exact whereabouts while in Warsaw was a closely guarded secret within the Reich Security Main Office but were discovered in December 1943 by Aleksander Kunicki (Rayski), chief of intelligence for the Agat (Anti-Gestapo) unit of Kedyw.
 In the course of his routine surveillance of the Gestapo offices on Aleje Szucha, Rayski noticed an Opel Admiral limousine entering the driveway of the nearby Warsaw SS headquarters.
 The SS officer who emerged from the car wore the clearly identifiable rank and insignia of a Brigadeführer.
 Intrigued, Rayski began to secretly monitor the mysterious SS man's arrivals and departures from SS headquarters and filed a report with his superiors.
 An investigation by Kedyw in January 1944 confirmed that the man being observed by Rayski was Franz Kutschera.